haloplatform/sdk/README.md

 ## Halo Platform Improvement Proposals

 These are proposals that are submitted and discussed for implementation into the core coin or other halo platform projects.
 It is open for community involvement and discussion.
-[Please see it at the repo that houses it here](https://github.com/haloplatform/hpip).
+[Please see it at the community that houses it here](https://community.haloplatform.tech/forum/11-improvement-proposals/).

 ## FAQ